ARIZONA TENNIS CLASSIC

 For more information, visit www.arizonatennisclassic.com

-The Arizona Tennis Classic is looking for ball kids!
+The Arizona Tennis Classic is looking for help in a variety of capacities, including ball kids!
 Is your kid 12 or above and enjoys tennis or knows the game?
 This is a great chance to be up close and personal with high-level men's players and help out the tournament.
-For more information, contact Ellen Baumann at email@example.com.
+For more information, contact Ellen Baumann at firstname.lastname@example.org.